simonvh/gimmemotifs-manuscript/manuscript.md

 dynamic peaks.
 Figure 3B shows the correlation of the H3K27ac enrichment in these 50,000 enhancers between cell types.
 For this plot, replicates were combined by taking the mean value and all experiments corresponding to treated cells were removed.
-We can observe five main clusters 1) non-hematopoietic cells, megakaryocyte and erothrocytes 2), lymphoid cells, 3) neutrophilic cells,
+We can observe six main clusters 1) non-hematopoietic cells 2) neutrophilic cells, 3) monocytes, macrophages and dendritic cells,
-4) macrophages and dendritic cells and 5) monocytes.
-The lymphoid cluster furthermore seperates between B-cells and T- and NK cells and non-hematopoietic cells are distinct from the megakaryocytes and erythroblasts.
+4) megakaryocytse and erythroblasts, 5) B cells 6) T cells and natural killer (NK) cells.
 We can conclude that the H3K27ac profile within this enhancers set recapitulates a cell type-specific regulatory signal.

 ![**Figure 3**: Predicting TF motif activity using maelstrom.
-**A)** An overview of the *maelstrom* ensemble method.
+**A)** A schematic overview of the *maelstrom* ensemble method.
 **B)** Heatmap of the correlation of H3K27ac signal in hematopoietic enhancers.
 We counted H3K27ac ChIP-seq reads in 2kb sequences centered at DNase I peaks.
 Counts were log2-transformed and scaled and replicates were combined by taking the mean value.
 This heatmap shows the Pearson r, calculated using the 50,000 most dynamic peaks.
-**C)** Results of running `gimme maelstrom` on the 50,000 most dynamic hematopoietic enhancers.
-The color represents the reported motif activity, where the value corresponds to the log10 of the p-value of the rank aggregation.
+**C)** Selection of the results of running `gimme maelstrom` on the 50,000 most dynamic hematopoietic enhancers.
+Shown is the motif activity of four motifs associated with factors that are known to play a role in hematopoietic cells: SPI1 (PU1.), CEBP, RUNX and GATA1.
+The visualization shows a schematic, simplified cell lineage tree.
+The color and the line thickness represent the motif activity, where the value corresponds to the log10 of the p-value of the rank aggregation.
 For high-ranking motifs (red) -log10(p-value) is shown, while for low ranking motifs (blue) log10(p-value) of the reversed ranking is shown.
+**D)** Motif activity, as in **C**, of two motifs of factors for which the exact function in these cell types is currently unknown.
 ](content/images/figure_blueprint1.png)

 To determine differential motif activity from these dynamic enhancers we used maelstrom.
-We combined Bayesian ridge regression, multi-class regression using coordinate descent [@6chpTZMZ] and regression with boosted trees [@8w9fI63O].
+We combined Lasso, Bayesian ridge regression, multi-class regression using coordinate descent [@6chpTZMZ] and regression with boosted trees [@8w9fI63O].
 The coefficients or feature importances were ranked and combined using rank aggregation [@dTwzcIZ4].
 A p-value was calculated for consistently high ranking and consistently low ranking motifs.
-The results are visualized in Figure 3C.
+A selection of the results is visualized in Figure 3C.
+The full results are available as Supplementary File S1 and on Zenodo (https://doi.org/10.5281/zenodo.1491482).

-Two of the most signicant motifs are SPI1 (PU.1) and CEBP.
+Two of the most signicant motifs are SPI1 (PU.1) and CEBP (Fig. 3C).
 The motif activity for SPI1 is high in monocytes and macrophages, consistent with its role in myeloid lineage commitment [@ou8OYkdE].
 The CEBP family members are important for monocytes and granulocytic cells [@U0f0MFSJ], and show a high motif activity in neutrophils and monocytes.
-Other strong motifs include RUNX for T cells and NK cells, GATA1 for erythroid cells.
+Other strong motifs include RUNX for T cells and NK cells, GATA1 for erythroid cells (Fig. 3C).

-We identified a strong activity for motifs representing the ZEB1 and Snail transcription factors.
+We identified a high activity for motifs representing the ZEB1 and Snail transcription factors (Fig. 3D).
 The Snail transcription factors play an important role in the epithelial-to-mesenchymal transition (EMT), and their role in hematopoietic cells is less well-described.
 However, recently Snai2 and Snai3 were found to be required to generate mature T and B cells [@60Dz9zIg;@ndDtTItn] in mice.
 ZEB1 is expressed in T cells and represses expression of IL-2 [@vhkaSeK9], as well as other immune genes such as CD4 [@YfRzUAEm] and GATA3 [@EN0Mcnx6].
 ZEB1 knockout mice exhibit a defect in thymocyte development [@zbTimXyu].
-Together, this suggests that these TFs play an important role in lymphocyte development.
+Together, this suggests that these TFs could play an important role in the hematopoietic lineage.

-Finally, an interesting observation is the predicted motif activity of NANOG in endothelial cells.
+Finally, an interesting observation is the predicted motif activity of NANOG in endothelial cells (Fig. 3D).
 NANOG is expressed in embryonic stem cells and is essential for maintenance of pluripotency [@PV60Wrh7].
 However, NANOG is indeed also  expressed in endothelial cells and has been shown to play a role in endothelial proliferation and angiogenesis [@dWdvt1AI].

-![**Figure 3**: Predicting TF motif activity using maelstrom.
+![**Figure 4**: Predicting TF motif activity using maelstrom.
  Results of running `gimme maelstrom` on the 50,000 most dynamic hematopoietic enhancers.
+The motif activity of the top 78 motifs (absolute motif activity >= 5) is visualized in a heatmap.
 The color represents the reported motif activity, where the value corresponds to the log10 of the p-value of the rank aggregation.
 For high-ranking motifs (red) -log10(p-value) is shown, while for low ranking motifs (blue) log10(p-value) of the reversed ranking is shown.
 ](content/images/figure_blueprint2.png)

-As we have demonstrated here, using a large-scale analysis of hematopoietic enhancers, `gimme maelstrom` can be used to analyze complex, multi-dimensional data sets.
+In addition to the described examples, we identified a large compendium of TF motifs that display differential activity in the hematopoeitic lineage (Fig. 4).
+This demonstrates that `gimme maelstrom` can be used to analyze complex, multi-dimensional data sets such as this large-scale collection of hematopoietic enhancers.
 Especially in experiments where there are multiple conditions or time points that need to be compared, `maelstrom` provides a powerful method to determine differential transcription factor motif activity.

 # Methods